 Another factor that can sometimes play a role in the development of high blood pressure in women after menopause, is the use of medications to treat menopausal symptoms.

 For example, hormone replacement therapy, or HRT, is often used to balance hormones in the woman’s body.
 However, HRT can also increase your blood pressure.
 Studies have stated that HRT ages your organs and bodily system.

 Although there's an increase in the blood pressure of women after and immediately before menopause, there are ways to control it.
-Here are some information that can help:
+Here's some information that can help:

 The combination of these factors is the best way to prevent or even to lower your blood pressure numbers.
 However, your doctor may offer additional help.

 Medications are often necessary to treat high blood pressure.
 If your doctor prescribes medications for the treatment of the condition, take them and make lifestyle changes as well.